Trade Credit Insurance

 Why do you need to consider trade credit insurance?

 You wouldn’t hesitate to insure your business property and stock.
-But have you considered what would happen to your business if one or more of your key customers default on their payments?
+But often Trade Debtors are one of your largest assets - have you considered what would happen to your business if one or more of your key customers default on their payments?

 - Protect your business from debt

 Bad debts can put your financial future at risk.
 Trade credit insurance provides assurance that lack of payment from a large customer won’t mean disaster for you.

 The insurer will assess the creditworthiness of your customers and set each of them a specific credit limit, which is monitored regularly.

 We research the right solutions for your requirements, saving you time and effort to concentrate on what you do best – running your business.

 How our trade credit insurance experts can help

 Our team can provide expert guidance on your existing financial arrangements to find a solution that best suits your requirements and business objectives.

 GET IN TOUCH WITH A TRADE CREDIT INSURANCE EXPERT

 Need expert advice?
 Call the trade credit team now, or complete our online form and we’ll call you.